ax00z/Feather/README.md

-# FeatherWeather
+# Feather

-FeatherWeather is a modern and intuitive Flutter application that provides users with weather information based on their location.
+Feather is a modern and intuitive Flutter application that provides users with weather information based on their location.
 The app is designed with a clean and simple interface to help users quickly access the data they need.

 ## Features